home | casting | trips | reports | seattle | conservation | gallery

 Cedar River

-The cedar is open through August.
+Open June through August.
+Evening mayfly hatches and sporadic caddis hatches bring the fish to the surface.
+Otherwise, try swinging and stripping streamers near woody debris and larger rocks.
 Check out the river on a half day trip with us, or head out on your own.
 Let us know if you have any questions. we have been focusing on other fisheries this summer, but hope to spend a few days before this beautiful local stream closes for the summer.
+Meet us near Renton or Maple Valley for an urban experience.
 Cedar River Flows

 Skykomish River